 Right outside of Bryce Canyon National Park is Ruby’s.
 Ruby’s has both a campsite and hotel.
 There is even a shuttle stop right outside of the campsite making it easy to get to the park.

 Day 5 - (Optional) Southern Utah Road Trip Itinerary

 [1 hour 30 minutes/78 miles]

 If you have the chance and the opportunity an extra day to dedicate to hiking The Wave is worth it.
-This spectacular hike is done by a lottery system, and there is two different ways to enter.
+You can enter this spectacular hike through a lottery system, and there are two different methods to participate.
 The first is online, the lottery opens 4 months prior to the actual hike date, so plenty of time to plan if you do win.
 The lottery cost is $9 and can be found on recreation.gov

 The second option to getting permits is by visiting in person.
 I would only suggest doing this if you are in the area, because the chances of winning are still pretty slim.
 They have recently allowed more hikers to visit every day, increasing from 16 to 64 people.

-This is another hike you need to make sure you are prepared for, there is very limited shade, and there is not really a “trail”, so it is important to bring a map or GPS with you.
+This is another hike for which you need to ensure you’re well-prepared.
+There’s very limited shade, and there isn’t really a designated “trail,” so it’s crucial to bring a map or GPS with you.

 Southern Utah Road Trip Itinerary